harsh2912/Mask-detection/README.md

 ## Details about this repo

-Please read my article [here](https://medium.com/@harshshrm94/mask-detection-using-deep-learning-2958503d42b1), which has an explanation about how to detect mask given a video feed
+Please read my article [here](https://medium.com/@harshshrm94/mask-detection-using-deep-learning-2958503d42b1), which has an explanation about how to detect mask, given a video feed

 ## How To Use
 * Clone this repo.